mbauer599/python-Quadruped/README.md

 The aim is to use a Raspberry Pi Zero (or Zero W), a pwm expansion board and a forward facing distance sensor to program a Quadruped for autonomous movement.
 The movement will follow the right-hand rule to navigate an entire room (or space), acomplish object avoidance (in the forward facing space), and the intention is to eventually use this data to create a basic text map of a space.

+If you're new to drones or coding, I would highly encourage the research before you get into a project like this, although it's a lot of fun and a good chance to learn.
+Personally, I would highly recommend against a quadcopter or flying vehicle as a first project.
+While it may look more fun and exciting, you do sacrifice stability and longevity for maneuverability so just keep that in mind.
+It’s also a lot easier to crash a flying vehicle :P.

 # Hardware
 * The frame used for this project is a 3d-printed quadruped, FatKame by Blomdoft, [which may be found on thingiverse](https://www.thingiverse.com/thing:1483635).
 I do not own nor maintain the Kame projects on thingiverse.
 There are plenty of re-mixes/re-designes out there, as well as alternatives if this specific project isn't your cup of nice warm tea.
 * The control board used is a Raspberry Pi Zero with a WiFi dongle.
 A Pi 2/3/Zero W could be used interchangably, this is just what I had on hand.